2021 6 Hours of The Glen: Background

+International Motor Sports Association's (IMSA) president John Doonan confirmed the race was part of the schedule for the 2021 IMSA SportsCar Championship (IMSA SCC) in September 2020.
+It was the seventh year the event was held as part of the WeatherTech SportsCar Championship.
+The 2021 Sahlen's Six Hours of The Glen was the fifth of twelve scheduled sports car races of 2021 by IMSA, and it was the third of four races of the Michelin Endurance Cup (MEC).
+The race was held at the eleven-turn 3.450 mi Watkins Glen International in Watkins Glen, New York on June 27, 2021.
 The race marked IMSA's return to Watkins Glen after the previous year's edition of the event was canceled as a result of the COVID-19 pandemic.
 With the cancellation of the scheduled event at Canadian Tire Motorsport Park prompting the running of the WeatherTech 240, the six hour race became the first of two races in as many weeks at the track.

 On June 18, 2021, IMSA released the latest technical bulletin outlining Balance of Performance for the event.
 In DPi, The Acura and Cadillac received slight fuel capacity reductions at one and two liters respectively, while the Mazda featured a 3.6 kW horsepower increase.
 The two GT classes saw minor adjustments, with the GTLM-class Porsche receiving a 10 kg weight reduction, while the Aston Martin received a 7.1 kW horsepower decrease and a two-liter fuel capacity decrease after winning the previous round at Belle Isle.

+Before the race Filipe Albuquerque and Ricky Taylor led the DPi Drivers' Championship with 1398 points, ahead of Oliver Jarvis and Harry Tincknell with 1327 points, and Pipo Derani and Felipe Nasr with 1270 points.
+In LMP2, Scott Huffaker, Mikkel Jensen, and Ben Keating led the Drivers' Championship with 382 points, 32 points ahead of Ryan Dalziel, Dwight Merriman, and Kyle Tilley.
+With 715 points, Gar Robinson led the LMP3 Drivers' Championship, 25 points ahead of Jon Bennett and Colin Braun.
+Nicky Catsburg, Antonio García, and Jordan Taylor led the GTLM Drivers' Championship with 697 points, 41 points ahead of Cooper MacNeil followed by John Edwards, Augusto Farfus, and Jesse Krohn in third.
+With 920 points, the GTD Drivers' Championship was led by Bill Auberlen and Robby Foley, ahead of Roman De Angelis and Ross Gunn.
+Cadillac, Chevrolet, and BMW were leading their respective Manufacturers' Championships, while WTR-Konica Minolta Acura, PR1/Mathiasen Motorsports, Riley Motorsports, Corvette Racing, and Turner Motorsport each led their own Teams' Championships.